GomzGaray/Starting-with-NodeJs/README.md

 ## Running ComputerShop

-- Before to run computershop application make sure your mongo db is running
+1. Before to run computershop application make sure your mongo db is running
+2. Go to the root directory
+3. Here we need to download the project dependencies, let's run the command `npm install`
-- Then type the following command in the project root folder:
+4. Then type the following command: `npm start` to start the server instance
-`npm start`